jspaaks/copier-template-for-c-projects/README.dev.md

 1. review necessity of rpath for combinations that have one level of indirection in their libraries
 1. review virtual target when there is just one target
 1. review usage of multiple CMAKE_BUILD_TYPE and CMAKE_INSTALL_PREFIX across nested CMakeLists.txt
-1. add CMakeLists.txt to include/ so the headers can be installed
+1. review usage of `#include "operations_addition.h"` for flat trees
-1. review need for target_link_directories in CMakeLists.txt
+1. review usage of lib* as name for libraries